vinhig/rbfx/README.md

 [Doxygen Documentation](https://rbfx.github.io/) is cloned from original project and is not updated (yet?), although it still contains relevant information regarding core functionality of the engine.

-Note that **rbfx** is undergoing active developement.
+Note that **rbfx** is undergoing active development.
 Please report all spotted bugs in the [issue tracker](https://github.com/rokups/rbfx/issues).

 ## License